al8n/smear/smear-scaffold/README.md

 The scaffold is typically not used directly by end users.
 Instead, it's consumed by higher-level parser implementations.

-For most use cases, you should use the [`smear-parser`](https://crates.io/crates/smear-parser) crate, which builds complete GraphQL and GraphQLX parsers on top of this scaffold.
+For most use cases, you should use the [`smear-parser`](https://crates.io/crates/smear-parser) crate, which builds complete GraphQL and GraphQLx parsers on top of this scaffold.

 ## Integration with smear